Jason Sudeikis: Career beginnings

 In the 1990s, Sudeikis began his career in improv comedy.
 He began performing at ComedySportz (now called Comedy City) in Kansas City, Missouri.
-He moved to Chicago, Illinois, where he studied at the Annoyance Theatre and IO Theater (formerly known as ImprovOlympic) and was one of the founding members of the long form team, J.T.S.
+He moved to Chicago, where he studied at the Annoyance Theatre in the North Side of Chicago and IO Theater (formerly known as ImprovOlympic) in the Near North Side and was one of the founding members of the long form team, J.T.S.
 Brown.
 He performed with Boom Chicago in Amsterdam, Netherlands.

 Sudeikis was later cast in The Second City Touring Company.
 In the early 2000s, he became a founding member of The Second City Las Vegas, where he performed at the Flamingo.

 Saturday Night Live

-In 2003, while a regular performer at The Second City Las Vegas, Sudeikis was hired as a sketch writer for Saturday Night Live (SNL), and would occasionally make bit appearances as audience members or extras.
+In 2003, while a regular performer at The Second City Las Vegas, Sudeikis was hired as a sketch writer for Saturday Night Live (SNL) after being recommended by his uncle George Wendt to Marci Klein.
 In May 2005, he became a featured player on the show, and was upgraded to repertory status at the beginning of the show's 32nd season on September 30, 2006.
 In July 2013, Sudeikis announced that he was leaving SNL.
 In 2015, 2016, and 2019 he made occasional appearances on the show.
 On October 23, 2021, Sudeikis made his hosting debut with musical guest Brandi Carlile.